 (C) Capital costs for transmission facilities.

 (c) Mitigation costs discussed in (3)(a)(F) and (3)(b)(A) of this rule shall be considered for the applicants and co-owners' system.

-[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the agency.]
+[Publications: The publications referenced are available from the agency.]